xxc3nsoredxx/sedutil/README.md

 Other distros should work as long as the necessary tooling is available.

 To compile your own version of `sedutil` you will need the standard development tools, an internet connection, and at least 7 GiB of disk space.
+Although not mandatory, at least 12 GiB of space is recommended to safely accommodate the maximum `ccache` size of 5 GiB.
-`du -d 1 -a -c -h` in the root of the repo says 6.5 GiB for me.
+`du -d 1 -a -c -h` in the root of the repo says 6.7 GiB for me.

 ## IGNORE ANYTHING BELOW THIS LINE